-F. Employees assigned by the Fire Chief to staff assignments in authorized staff positions (40 hours) will be entitled to 10% assignment pay if such assignment is to exceed 2 consecutive pay periods, and shall continue to receive such assignment pay for the duration of such assignment.
+- G. Employees assigned by the Fire Chief to staff assignments in authorized staff positions (40 hours) will be entitled to 10% assignment pay if such assignment is to exceed 2 consecutive pay periods, and shall continue to receive such assignment pay for the duration of such assignment.
 This provision shall not apply to employees attending recruit training or employees assigned to limited duty.
 Employees assigned to authorized 40 hour staff assignments and who begin receiving staff assignment pay shall also be eligible to continue all other current assignment pays provided all required certifications are maintained.
-Employees assigned to limited duty shall continue to receive holiday pay and FLSA/work week adjustments (Section 4-1, Paragraph E, of Article 4) for the duration of their limited duty assignment, irrespective of their actual work hours.

-- G. Employees assigned to any 40 hour staff positions shall receive 2 8 hour or 10 hour professional development days per year depending on their schedule.
+Employees assigned to limited duty shall continue to receive holiday pay and FLSA/work week adjustments (Section 4-1, Paragraph E, of Article 4) for the duration of their limited duty assignment, irrespective of their actual work hours. - H. Employees assigned to any 40 hour staff positions shall receive 2 8 hour or 10 hour professional development days per year depending on their schedule.
 The employee shall decide the days and areas of development.
 These days shall be assigned through the vacation signup process.
-No employee shall receive these days in addition to the full amount of Local 493 days. - H. The Fire Department's 21-day pay schedule normally begins on B-Shift Mondays.
+No employee shall receive these days in addition to the full amount of Local 493 days. - I. The Fire Department's 21-day pay schedule normally begins on C-shift Mondays.
 In any leap year, ERSO, South Shift Command, Payroll and Local 493 will identify the first and most appropriate "Payroll Monday" to switch to a leap year schedule.
-Following is an example schedule that was utilized during the 2020 leap year: - Friday, February 7, 2020 (B-Shift Works) - Saturday, February 8, 2020 (C-Shift Works) - Sunday, February 9, 2020 (A-Shift Works) - Monday, February 10, 2020 (B-Shift normally scheduled; however, B-Shift will be converted to C-Shift to coincide with 21-day pay schedule) - Tuesday, February 11, 2020 (A-Shift works to begin regular A, B, C schedule) - Wednesday, February 12, 2020 (B-Shift works) and 24 hour shifts continue on as normal until next leap year (2024).
+The following is the schedule that will be utilized for the coming leap year in 2024: - Friday, February 16, 2024 (C-Shift Works) - Saturday, February 17, 2024 (A-Shift Works) - Sunday, February 18, 2024 (B-Shift Works) - Monday, February 19, 2024 (C-Shift would normally be scheduled, however, C-Shift will be converted to A-Shift to coincide with the 21-day pay schedule and resume the normal ABC shift rotation) - Tuesday, February 20, 2024 (B-Shift Works) - Wednesday, February 21, 2024 (C-Shift Works) - J. Effective the first full pay period in July 2023, Unit 5 employees shall be paid Nightwork Pay of \$5.00 per hour on all hours actually worked between 2200 hours and 0600 hours.
+No employee shall receive the hourly Nightwork Pay while on paid leave.